 Strathclyde houses one of the longest-running tech-transfer office in the UK.
 If you're working on research at the University that you think might have commercial potential, we can help you capitalise on your innovation and inventions.
 Strathclyde academics, research staff and PhD students can access support via an Innovation & Industry Engagement (IIE) Commercial Manager to turn their research ideas into commercially-viable opportunities.

 How it works

 Register your new opportunity on the inventor portal.
 Once submitted, a member of the Commercial Team will be in touch to discuss your opportunity.
 Any initial questions can be sent to email@example.com.

 A clear route to market has been identified and is being progressed towards an outcome (licence or new company formation).

-It's important to note that it's not possible to put a fixed timeframe on how long each stage should take as every opportunity varies in the stage of development, market readiness, founding team requirements and the investment required.
+It's important to note that it's not possible to put a fixed timeframe on how long each stage should take as every opportunity varies in the stage of development, market readiness, founding team requirements and the investment required (in the case of a spin-out).
 As such, some opportunities may achieve commercialisation outcomes in a relatively short timescale, perhaps 12-18 months from opportunity recognition, but for others, it can take considerably longer.